From Fair Decision Making to Social Equality

 \subsection{Institution: policy, utility, selection rates}

-The population undergoes a selection process.
+The population undergoes a selection process as illustrated in figure \ref{fig:pipeline}.
 An \emph{institution}, referred to also by \emph{policy maker}, designs a \emph{policy} $\tau(V=v;G=j)$: $\{0,1\} \times \{A,B\} \rightarrow [0,1]$ that maps each individual to a probability of selection, possibly depending on the group identity.
-The institution also places a \emph{utility} on each possible evaluation $v$, through a map $u:\{0,1\}\to\mathbb{R}$, $v\mapsto u(v)$.
+The institution places a \emph{utility} on each possible evaluation $v$, through a map $u:\{0,1\}\to\mathbb{R}$, $v\mapsto u(v)$.
 Since $v=1$ and $v=0$ are assumed to be beneficial and detrimental respectively, and to avoid trivial policies where none/all are selected in what follows, assume $u(0)\leq 0 \leq u(1)$.
-The (average) \emph{institutional utility} of a policy can then be defined as follows: